1-4 Sophia University Global Features

 The figure below shows trends in the number of students participating in programs held during summer and spring recess by region of destination.
 In AY2019, establishment of new programs mainly increased the number of students who went for study to Europe and Southeast Asia, and the largest number of students ever participated in short-term overseas programs.

-While considering the impact of COVID-19, many of Short-term Overseas Language Programs, Short-term Study Abroad Programs and Social Engagement Programs, were conducted travel-based in AY2022, and a total of 245 students participated in those programs including online programs.
+In AY2023, all Short-term Overseas Language Programs, Short-term Study Abroad Programs and Social Engagement Programs, were conducted travel-based, and a total of 535 students participated.

 ✽Total number of participants in Short-term Overseas Language Programs, Short-term Study Abroad Programs and Social Engagement Programs